 If you're looking for an added challenge and want to immerse yourself in not only mathematics, but in physics, as well, the double programme in Applied Physics and Applied Mathematics might be what you are looking for.
 After successfully completing the programme, you will receive two BSc certificates.
+Alternatively, you can also opt for a double programme in Applied Mathematics and Technical Computer Science.

 If you decide to pursue the double programme, you will have an adjusted degree programme.
 You will not be taking courses in solely mathematics or physics, but a combination of both programmes.
 You will be taking on a few more subjects each module, and receive correspondingly more study credits at the end of the course.
 It is therefore important that you achieve good marks in both mathematics and physics.